Wallis Annenberg Wildlife Crossing: Construction

-A groundbreaking ceremony was held on Earth Day in April 2022 with Governor Gavin Newsom, Wallis Annenberg, wildlife biologists and members of the public along with local, state and federal legislators.
+A groundbreaking ceremony was held on Earth Day in April 2022 with Governor Gavin Newsom, Wallis Annenberg, wildlife biologists, and members of the public along with local, state, and federal legislators.
 Caltrans set the beginning of construction for spring 2022 with construction to be completed within two years.
 Initial work included moving public utilities.
-As of October 2025, the work is expected to finish by fall of 2026.
+A delay to construction was announced in 2024 due to flooding.